Yxuuuuuu/progress-journal-Yxu/README.md

-  pop_front()  //remove the first thing in an array pop_back() //remove the last thing in an array array_name [index] //get the value at index+1 in array
+  pop_front()  //remove the first thing in an array pop_back() //remove the last thing in an array array_name [index] //get the value at index+1 in array GDScript syntax for array is simpler since it doesn't require different data type declarations.

 @ Sep 26
 I finished all lessons for GDScript.
 I learned the new code: